Dust evolution in zoom-in cosmological simulations of galaxy formation

 \subsection{Fiducial model}

 In the present subsection, we concentrate on the main features of the fiducial model, while the following subsections are devoted to highlight the effects of changing some parameters or assumptions.

 To begin with, Fig. \ref{fig:nodust_evo} compares the evolution of various baryonic components of the fiducial runs (C6) with those of identical runs, but without dust (C6\_noDust).
 The fiducial runs show on average a somewhat lower star formation activity for a significant portion of their history and, as a consequence, terminate with a $\sim 10 \%$ less stellar mass.
-Indeed, the gas metal content is significantly lower in the run including dust, mostly because an important fraction of metals are locked in grains.
+Indeed, the gas metal content\footnote{We explicitly note that by "gas metal" we always refer to the metal content of SPH particles excluding that locked in dust grains.} is significantly lower in the run including dust, mostly (but not only, see below) because an important fraction of metals are locked in grains.
 As a consequence, the associated metal gas cooling is less effective.
 This effect is only partly counterbalanced by the addition of cooling arising from grain collisions with hot gas particles.
-Although this latter contribution to cooling is non-negligible (Section \ref{subsec:cooling} and Fig. \ref{fig:baryons_evo_spu}), overall in the fiducial run less cold star forming gas is driven to the disk with respect to the run without dust C6\_noDust, as it can be appreciated from the bottom left panel of Fig. \ref{fig:nodust_evo}.
+Although this latter contribution to cooling is non-negligible (Section \ref{subsec:cooling} and Fig. \ref{fig:baryons_evo_spu}), overall in the fiducial run less cold star forming gas is driven to the disk with respect to the run without dust C6\_noDust, as can be appreciated from the bottom left panel of Fig. \ref{fig:nodust_evo}.
 We remark that, given that dust cooling has a very different dependence on temperature than normal metal cooling, we expect that the relative balance between the two opposite contributions (decreased metal cooling by dust depletion and dust promoted gas cooling) depends on the evolutionary history of the galaxy.